-The FFY 2016 capitalization grant authorization requires that at least 20%, or \$2,588,200, and not more than 30%, or \$3,882,300 of funds made available under the grant must be used by the State to provide additional subsidization to eligible applicants.
+The principal forgiveness provision of the FFY 2017 grant required that at least 20 percent, or \$2,566,000, and not more than 30 percent, or \$3,849,000 be made available to provide additional subsidization to eligible applicants.
 The State will make such additional subsidization in the form of loans with principal forgiveness based on the system's median household income (MHI).
-Fifty percent of the loan amount, up to a maximum of \$1.3 million per borrower, will be offered as principal forgiveness to projects in rank order that qualify for a .25% interest rate.
-Principal forgiveness will not be provided on loan increase requests that result from scope changes, specification changes, or bid variations for commitments made after June 30, 2016.
+Fifty percent of the loan amount, up to a maximum of \$1.3 million per borrower, may be offered as principal forgiveness to projects that qualify for the lowest non-standard interest rate.
+Principal forgiveness will not be provided on loan increase requests that result from scope changes, specification changes, or bid variations.